 Before the COVID-19 pandemic hit, Dedios was still actively involved in local Charleston community, sports, and church events before he began to divide his time between his hometown and Anchorage, Alaska.
 “My wife is a registered nurse who also became a pharmacist and got a job there,” he pointed out.

 When he’s up north with his wife, Debraliz, he performs drafting and design work in support of our CANES work, while taking care of his two daughters, five-year-old Maya and seven-month-old Zoe.
-But, no matter where he happens to be, Dedios will continue to be involved in SAIC’s inclusion and diversity efforts.
+But, no matter where he happens to be, Dedios will continue to be involved in SAIC’s diversity, equity, and inclusion efforts.
 “That’s just the person I am,” he said.